Compensation Benchmarking

 Build salary structures by job family, grade, geography, or business unit

-Structures update when new survey data arrives no manual rebuild required
+Structures update when new survey data arrives; no manual rebuild required

 Every report package versioned: source config, match decisions, percentile data, and band outputs captured together reproducible by anyone, any time